What People Report About Ashwagandha — Self-Reported Community Data

 Ashwagandha (Withania somnifera) is an adaptogenic herb used in Ayurvedic medicine for thousands of years.
-Based on 200+ self-reported experience logs on Narrated, it is most commonly logged for stress and anxiety reduction (54%), sleep improvement (22%), and energy/performance (15%).
-The median self-reported outcome score at week 8 is 7.4/10.
+Based on self-reported experience logs shared on Narrated, it is most commonly logged for stress and anxiety reduction, followed by sleep improvement and energy/performance.
+Contributors generally rated their outcomes positively.
 Ashwagandha is a dietary supplement, legal and widely available in the US and UK.

 What is ashwagandha?